FRANCAIS CONFERENCE OVERVIEW PRE-CONFERENCE EVENTS SPONSORSHIP + EXHIBITION MEDIA/PRESS REGISTRATION, HOUSING, TRAVEL HELP PROMOTE INET'98

 Instructors:

-Michael Burks, Chairman, Special Interest Group on Internet Accessibility for the
+Michael Burks, Chairman, Special Interest Group on Internet Accessibility for the Disabled, USA

 Michael Paciello, Yuri Rubinsky Insight Foundation, USA